 - 9.1 General: Public and private detention facilities may be either wet or dry.
 Joint uses, such as parking and recreation, not interfering with detention functions are permitted for dry facilities. - 9.2 Other Regulatory Requirements: In addition to these criteria, the requirements of the Kansas State Board of Agriculture, Division of Water Resources shall apply to all detention dams meeting current regulatory size or function categories. - 9.3 Allowable Release Rates: The allowable maximum release rate from any detention facility for the 100-year or more frequent storms shall not exceed 1.8 CFS per tributary acre of the developed site.
-When off-site areas are also tributary to the detention facility, their inflow hydrographs may be added to the above maximum release rate for the development to determine the total maximum release rate from the detention facility.

-9.4 Storage Volume Requirements:

-- A. General: Detention storage for all facilities shall be established by hydrograph routing methods.
+When offsite areas are also tributary to the detention facility, their inflow hydrographs may be added to the above maximum release rate for the development to determine the total maximum release rate from the detention facility. - 9.4 Storage Volume Requirements: - A. General: Detention storage for all facilities shall be established by hydrograph routing methods.
 The volume shall be as required to limit the release rate to the maximum indicated. - B. Additional Requirements: All wet detention facilities shall provide additional storage volume, in addition to the required flood storage, below the elevation of the principal spillway for five years of sediment accumulation in accordance with Figure 15.
 All facilities designed as wet basins shall also provide permanent storage volume as necessary to maintain a minimum water depth of 3.0 feet.

-9.5 Hydrograph Routing Methods:

-- A. General: Hydrograph routing is required for each return period to determine maximum inflow, detention volume and release rates. - B. Rainfall Distribution: To compute the design inflow hydrograph, a Soil Conservation Service (SCS) Type-2 rainfall distribution with a 24-hour duration shall be used for developing the hydrographs. - C. Runoff Computation: Runoff shall be computed by the SCS curve number method.
-Applicable curve numbers shall be obtained from Table B. The curve number shall be weighted by proportional land use in the tributary area.
+- 9.5 Hydrograph Routing Methods: - A. General: Hydrograph routing is required for each return period to determine maximum inflow, detention volume and release rates. - B. Rainfall Distribution: To compute the design inflow hydrograph, a Soil Conservation Service (SCS) Type-2 rainfall distribution with a 24hour duration shall be used for developing the hydrographs.
+For small watersheds with very short concentration times, a shorter duration storm must be used.
+The following may be used as a guide: